chapel-lang/chapel/doc/rst/technotes/gpu.rst

 ``CHPL_GPU_ARCH`` environment variable can be set to control the desired GPU architecture to compile for.
 The default value is ``sm_60`` for ``CHPL_GPU_CODEGEN=cuda`` and ``gfx906`` for ``CHPL_GPU_CODEGEN=rocm``.
-You may also use the ``--gpu-arch`` compliler flag to set GPU architecture.
+You may also use the ``--gpu-arch`` compiler flag to set GPU architecture.
 For a list of possible values please refer to `CUDA Programming Guide
 <https://docs.nvidia.com/cuda/cuda-c-programming-guide/#features-and-technical-specifications>`_
 for NVIDIA or "processor" values in `this table in the LLVM documentation